hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 * `virtual_machine_scale_set_id` - (Optional) Specifies the Orchestrated Virtual Machine Scale Set that this Virtual Machine should be created within.

+-> **NOTE:** To update `virtual_machine_scale_set_id` the Preview Feature `Microsoft.Compute/SingleFDAttachDetachVMToVmss` needs to be enabled, see [the documentation](https://review.learn.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-attach-detach-vm#enroll-in-the-preview) for more information.

 ~> **NOTE:** Orchestrated Virtual Machine Scale Sets can be provisioned using [the `azurerm_orchestrated_virtual_machine_scale_set` resource](/docs/providers/azurerm/r/orchestrated_virtual_machine_scale_set.html).

 * `zone` - (Optional) Specifies the Availability Zones in which this Linux Virtual Machine should be located.
 Changing this forces a new Linux Virtual Machine to be created.